biofer76/ansible-role-gce/README.md

 Run in a Playbook
 ----------------

-Create a new Playbook and include the role and your custom configuration file (check `defaults/main.yml`):
+Create a new Playbook and include the role and your custom configuration file (all required variables are in  `defaults/main.yml` file):

-## Basic Project Tree
+## Create an Ansible project

+Folders and files structure:

 ```
-ansilbe-project
+ansible-project
 ├── create.yml
+├── terminate.yml
 ├── roles
 │   └── gce
 │       ├── defaults